-- 4.1 An Audit Commission report in 2008, entitled "Positively Charged" highlighted a number of issues in respect of fees and charges, however, for the purpose of setting a policy there are 3 areas of significance; the use of charging to influence behaviour, (i.e. as in congestion charging), the importance of consultation, and the equality and diversity issues arising. - 4.2 This policy document will recognise those issues. - 4.3 In general terms, it is the Council's policy that unless there is good reason why an exception should be made, a charge should be levied for all discretionary services in accordance with this charging policy. - 4.4 With regard to statutory services, where the Council has control over whether a charge should be levied, and there are no good reasons why an exception should be made, it is the Council's policy that a charge should be made. - 4.5 It is recommended that the Council's charging policy should remain in the existing Policy Framework, as defined within the Council's constitution.
-This would, in effect, mean that any subsequent changes to this charging policy will require the approval of the Council as a whole. - 4.6 The authority will comply with good practice requirements as set out in the CIPFA Practical guide for Local Authorities on Income Generation (Fully revised 2nd edition 2008) - 4.7 Since the policy document is intended to provide a framework by which the Council will operate it is not by definition an exhaustive document covering every eventuality.
-Where particular circumstances arises outside of the policy it is expected Members will determine the outcome and the policy be updated accordingly.
+- 4.1 An Audit Commission report in 2008, entitled "Positively Charged" highlighted a number of issues in respect of fees and charges, however, for the purpose of setting a policy there are 3 areas of significance; the use of charging to influence behaviour, (i.e. as in congestion charging), the importance of consultation, and the equality and diversity issues arising. - 4.2 This policy document will recognise those issues. - 4.3 In general terms, it is the Council's policy that unless there is good reason why an exception should be made, a charge should be levied for all statutory and discretionary services in accordance with this charging policy. - 4.4 With regard to statutory services, where the Council has control over whether a charge should be levied, and there are no good reasons why an exception should be made, it is the Council's policy that a charge should be made.